 Mediobanca acquired Barclays’ retail banking business in Italy through the subsidiary Che Banca!.
 The deal saw CheBanca! double in size, adding scale and strength to the asset management business.

 The new strategic plan was presented in November, which foresees speeding up the Group’s strategic repositioning in order to fully capture its value creation potential.
 Mediobanca has been reorganized into three main divisions: Corporate and Investment Banking, Consumer Banking, and the new Wealth Management division, development of which is now a priority.
-Full control of Banca Esperia has been acquired, which has now been renamed as Mediobanca Private Banking.
+Full control of Banca Esperia has been acquired.

 Mediobanca acquired control of London-based Cairn Capital with the aim of building an asset management platform.
 The deal marked a further step in the international development of Mediobanca.